 Integration into staff appraisals

 The recorded items are also used as a basis for internal discussions.
-The framework offers clear orientation, especially for young academics, and enables the definition of individual goals.
-This provides managers with a structured tool for promoting employees in a targeted manner and recognising academic achievements fairly.
+The framework offers clear guidance, particularly for early-career researchers, and enables the definition of individual goals.
+This provides managers with a structured tool to support staff in a targeted manner and to recognise academic achievements fairly.

 | Orientation framework for academic staff |